FULL ELECTION RESULTS AVAILABLE HERE

 Wednesday, March 28: Election Information Session (8:00pm, LC 102)

 - Mandatory informational meeting to review guidelines, positions, and election timeline.
 All attendees must sign-in (use ID swipe through YaleConnect).
 Form to register for elections will be distributed to all attendees.
-If you absolutely cannot attend, please email firstname.lastname@example.org as soon as possible.
+If you were unable to attend this meeting, you can still run for YCC!
+Please email firstname.lastname@example.org for further information.

 Thursday, March 29: Pre-Campaign Period begins (9:00am)